biomodhub/biomod2/README.md

 #### <i class="fas fa-plus-square"></i> What is new ?

-- We add a new model : **RFd**.
+- `biomod2` has a new model: **RFd**.
 It's a Random Forest model with a down-sampling method.
 - You can now define _seed.val_ for `bm_PseudoAbsences()` and `BIOMOD_FormatingData()`.
-- We have added _fact.aggr_ argument for pseudo-absences selection with the random and disk methods.
-It allows to reduce the resolution of the environment.
+- New _fact.aggr_ argument, for pseudo-absences selection with the random and disk methods, allows to reduce the resolution of the environment.
 - Possibility to give the same options for all datasets with _"for_all_datasets"_ in `bm_ModelingOptions()`.

 <br/>